• Skip to primary navigation

 pumpkin seeds Save for Later!

-Everyone knows that pumpkins are a vital ingredient in Halloween, but did you know that their seeds can also be used to make a delicious and nutritious snack?
+Everyone knows that pumpkins are a important ingredient in Halloween, but did you know that their seeds can also be used to make a delicious and nutritious snack?

 Pumpkin seeds are a good source of fiber, protein, and healthy fats, and they also contain essential minerals like magnesium, zinc, and iron.